About Tromsø (English)

 - Tromsø is located 350 kilometers north of arctic circle, at 69 degrees North.

-Tromsø has over 76 600 inhabitants.
-We are a multicultural society with growing immigrant and international population, and people from 120 different countries live here.
+We are a multicultural society with growing immigrant and international population, and people from 138 different countries live here as of March 2023.
 This adds rich variation to the atmosphere of the city.

 Tromsø is located in the Arctic when we use the definition of the northernmost land and sea areas.
 That is, the area between the North Pole and the Arctic Circle in the entire circumpolar area.